nejcrogelsek/react-query-tutorial/README.md

 Sometimes a single component needs to call multiple APIs to fetch the necessary data.
 With react-query with simply call useQuery twice.

+**10. react-query - Dependent queries**

+Dependent query - is dependent on the results of another query.

 ## Available Scripts

 In the project directory, you can run: